 In December 2009 in the headquarters of the Food and Agricultural Organisation (FAO) of the United Nations, the

 What does the Forum aim to achieve?

-The mission of the Forum is to inspire collaboration between all players in the global industry - from plantation to supermarket shelf - to work towards a transition towards sustainability and achieves consensus on best practices regarding workplace issues, gender equity, environmental impact, sustainable production and economic issues.
+The mission of the Forum is to inspire collaboration between all players in the global industry from plantation to supermarket shelf.
+As well as a transition towards sustainability, they aim to achieve a consensus on best practices regarding workplace issues, gender equity, environmental impact, sustainable production and economic issues.

 Picture: World Banana Forum WG03 Meeting, Ecuador 2012

 The participation of the most powerful corporate actors in the industry in the WBF has been driven by the most vulnerable - our partners in producing countries, notably COLSIBA and the Caribbean Farmers Association (WINFA).
 We continue to encourage those fruit companies and supermarkets that are not actively involved in the Forum to become committed participants.